AlexJPotter/fluentvalidation-ts/README.md

 ### License

-`fluentvalidation-ts` is provided under the terms of an [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license.
+**fluentvalidation-ts** is provided under the terms of an [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) license.

 ### Development

-To run the project locally simply clone the repo and run `yarn install` then `yarn start` in the root of the project.
-You can run the tests with `yarn test`.
+Clone the repo and run `npm install`, then run `npm run watch` in the root of the project to start the TypeScript compiler in watch mode.
+You can run the tests with `npm test`.

 ### About the Author

-Alex Potter is a full-stack Software Developer who is currently part of the team at [Ghyston](https://www.ghyston.com), an award-winning software development company based in Bristol.
+Alex Potter is a full-stack Software Engineer, currently working as a Technical Lead at [Ghyston](https://www.ghyston.com), an award-winning software development company based in Bristol.

-Check out his blog at [alexpotter.dev](https://alexpotter.dev), or get in touch [@ajp_dev](https://twitter.com/ajp_dev) on Twitter.